mcer12/Flippity210/README.md

 # Flippity210
-Control board and library for BUSE 210 flip dot displays
+Control board and library for BUSE BS210 flip dot displays.
+Might also work with BS110 (non-led version)

 - This project enables you to control these beautiful flip-dot displays via I2C the same way you use I2C oled displays for example.
 - The library supports Adafruit GFX which enables you to draw fonts and geometry.